-RM: And it you’re anything like me, when you hear the phrase “management system,” part of your brain begins to shut down and another part of your brain prepares itself by hearing a lot of either complete nonsense or common sense tarted up with unnessesary jargon.
-But really all you need to understand here is that Dr. Kaplan was looking for a hospital that has processes and procedures that were better than what he was alreaady using.
+RM: And if you’re anything like me when you hear the phrase “management system,” part of your brain begins to shut down and another part of your brain prepares itself by hearing a lot of either complete nonsense or common sense started up with unnecessary jargon.
+But really all you need to understand here is that Dr. Kaplan was looking for a hospital that has processes and procedures that were better than what he was already using.
 But he never found one.
 So instead, he ended up in Japan.

 DW: At a Toyota factory.

 RM: Yep.
 The automobile company.